Chapter 30. Lead-Based Paint Activities Regulations

 1. Open-flame burning or torching of lead-based paint is prohibited.

-3. Dry scraping of lead-based paint is permitted only in conjunction with heat guns or around electrical outlets or when treating defective paint spots totaling no more than two square feet in any one room, hallway, or stairwell or totaling no more that 20 square feet on exterior surfaces.
+3. Dry scraping of lead-based paint is permitted only in conjunction with heat guns or around electrical outlets or when treating defective paint spots totaling no more than two square feet in any one room, hallway, or stairwell or totaling no more than 20 square feet on exterior surfaces.

 F. If the soil is removed:

-3. If soil is not removed, the soil shall be permanently covered as defined in 18VAC15-30-20.
+3. If soil is not removed, the soil must be permanently covered as defined in 18VAC15-30-20.

 1. Start and completion dates of abatement.

-2. The name and address of each licensed lead abatement contractor conducting the abatements, and the name of each licensed lead abatement supervisor assigned to the abatement project.
+2. The name and address of each licensed lead abatement contractor conducting the abatements and the name of each licensed lead abatement supervisor assigned to the abatement project.

 3. The occupant protection plan prepared pursuant to subsection D of this section.